 Having a professional compile your tax return saves you precious time to spend on other important areas of your life, and ensures that your tax return is prepared accurately and submitted on time.
 These professionals have various approaches to determine tax preparation fees.
 In addition, there are several factors regarding your return that will influence the tax preparation fees that you will incur.

-Then, we’ll take a closer look at how to make sure you receive a fair price for having your taxes prepared, ways to make sure you are receiving a fair and legal price, and how to dispute the cost of your tax preparation fees if necessary.
+There are a handful of variables — including the pricing method used, the qualifications of the tax professional preparing the return, the complexity of your taxes, and your location — that can determine how large your tax preparation fees will be.
+This guide will walk you through how to make sure you receive a fair price for having your taxes prepared, ways to make sure you are receiving a fair and legal price, and how to dispute the cost of your tax preparation fees if necessary.

 Methods of Determining Tax Preparation Fees